 4. Click OK and now you’ll only see the US sales numbers.

 Using our example, you can go even further and filter the sales numbers by each quarter as well.
 Just follow the same steps as above.
 If you want to unfilter your cells, you can head back to the Data tab and find the Sort and Filter group.
 Now click clear and all of your data should return like the image below.

 What else can I learn?

-Filtering is a skill that often becomes useful after you’ve learned a few other basic Excel skills.
-If you’re ready to elevate your skills, a little bit of training can go a long way.
+Filtering often becomes most useful after you’ve learned a few other basic Excel skills.
+If you’re ready to elevate your skills even further, a little bit of training can go a long way.
 You can dig into useful formulas and functions and advance to trickier topics like Pivot Tables and VBA too.
 We’re highlighting a bundle on Tech Deals right now that can help you with all of the above.